 When the main battery becomes low while using the micro USB connection, low battery messages display on the Luminex, but all features continue to operate.
-The USB port provides power to run all the Luminex components except WiFi and Bluetooth communications.
+The USB port provides power to run all the Luminex components except Bluetooth communications.
 When powered by the micro USB port, the Luminex tilting screen displays at about half of the Backlight brightness setting.

 To use the micro USB cable, you must install the Luminex USB driver on your computer.
-Install the Luminex USB Drivers on page 16 for instructions on loading the driver.

-Updating With the USB Cable
+Updating with the USB Cable

 Software updates for your Luminex, when available, can be easily downloaded from the Stenograph web site.
 Once downloaded onto your computer, you can load the software update onto your Luminex over a USB cable.
-To update Luminex software: on page 107 for more information about updating the Luminex.
+To update Luminex software, see Appendix A more information about updating the Luminex.

-Connect for Realtime Writing
+Connect for realtime writing